District Background | Council Recap | Survey Said | Get the Facts | Follow the Process | Newsroom | Buzz | Videos | Photos

 Pedestrian Bridge

 Work began in February 2017, and much has been accomplished over the last few years.
-The graphic above shows the remaining work.
 Here is a list of the major items that have been completed:

 • Build West Abutment